Top 15 Platforms for Finding Probate Leads

 Overview

-They offer lead generation by narrowing down 155 million properties, and their MLS history includes over 70 million probate properties.
+- They offer lead generation by narrowing down 155 million properties, and their MLS history includes over 70 million probate properties.

-Pro: Cost.
+- Pro: Cost.

-Cons: Incomplete or outdated data.
+- Cons: Incomplete or outdated data, primarily retail data.

-Available on Facebook, YouTube, and the website.
+- Available on Facebook, YouTube, and the website.

 Conclusion

-Keep in mind that millions of probate estates are available online, but not all are genuine or up-to-date.
+Keep in mind that millions of probate estates are available online, but not all are genuine or up to date.
 It’s your marketing money.
 ForeclosuresDaily.com Platform matters for you.
 Get the best leads and your money’s worth.